 Do you find yourself doing lots of love Tarot card readings, for yourself or others?
 Would you like to know how to give love Tarot readings, or improve on your love readings whether you’re reading for love, relationships, romance, feelings, compatibility or more?
 Well you’re in the right place because I am about to give you some tips!

 Over the years, I have performed thousands of love readings for both myself and others.
 In fact, if it wasn’t for love readings I don’t know if I would be reading as frequently as I do!
 Even to this day, I am still performing love readings on myself.
 I love readings so much, that I even wrote whole e-books on the subject!

 My students always say that love is the one area they are asked the most about, but which they always struggle with.
 They get stuck on interpreting the answers they get, they feel confused over court cards and don’t use the right spreads for the job.
-So, here is my advice for giving better love Tarot readings:

 Relax and Write